Michael Massey Player Props: Royals vs. Rockies

 Michael Massey At The Plate

-- Massey is batting .240 with four doubles, four home runs and 10 walks.
+- Massey is hitting .235 with four doubles, four home runs and 10 walks.

-- Massey enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .467 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.